 - Seasoned real estate professional looking for a new start: Ideally, for an analyst position, I’m looking for someone with 2-3 years of experience, who got their feet wet and looking to make a move to a new firm.
 While the resumes I received showed a very impressive track record and great transactional experience, the applicants were overqualified for the role.
 This group of applicants is making a much higher salary and the role is too junior for them.
 A seasoned applicant may be running deals in their current role, but to step into an analyst role and run Argus/Excel models may not be the right fit for someone who is better served making a lateral and/or vertical move.
 He/She may not be content being the low person on the totem pole when they’ve already accomplished so much in their career.
 If the resume shows that the last role was Vice President, Director or Partner, chances are the applicant is too senior for this position.

-- Recent MBA grad looking for make a career transition to real estate: I received and reviewed a number of impressive resumes from applicants who graduated from top tier MBA programs, and with prior professional experience at some of the top firms in their respective industries.
+- Recent MBA grad looking to make a career transition to real estate: I received and reviewed a number of impressive resumes from applicants who graduated from top tier MBA programs, and with prior professional experience at some of the top firms in their respective industries.
 Candidates that were selected for interviews from this group had relevant internship experience and a proven track record of success, both academically and professionally.
 These candidates have also demonstrated involvement with various real estate organizations, showing their commitment to real estate.
 From this group, I selected candidates with prior real estate experience and/or relevant internship experience over those without any real estate experience.
 On the technical aspect, advanced knowledge of Excel and Argus was required.
 While I understand it may be difficult to really develop significant Argus experience while in school, familiarity with Argus DCF and Enterprise through prior work experience or internship experience was a deciding factor in selecting potential candidates.

 - Real estate professional looking to make the transition to REPE: The majority of resumes I received were from those currently in the real estate industry and looking to make the jump to an acquisitions role.
 From residential real estate brokers, property managers, asset managers, appraisers, and other roles within the industry, these applicants typically checked off most of the requirements but were missing either key relevant transactional experience or lacking the technical skills needed to make a seamless transition.
 Candidates that were selected from this group tend to have an asset management, portfolio management or Big 4 type real estate focused backgrounds.
 The asset manager’s ability to create value at the property level, and the ability to execute the business strategy brings great value to a firm.
 With this valuable experience, an asset manager can help identify opportunities to add value during the underwriting process.
 Portfolio management, especially those with due diligence and valuation experience was given consideration due to their exposure to the transaction process, but also their ability to create and maintain valuation models.
 This often required the use of Argus and Excels models to determine IRR and other investment metrics.
 Lastly, applicants from Big 4 (or similar firms) with due diligence experience were considered due to the exposure to major real estate firms.
 Mostly those who focused on underwriting transactions and creating models for financial due diligence were selected.